 What is the Inmates program about?

 CJC’s Inmates – Prepped for Life Program equips inmates to navigate their path toward better life-choices and a new start.
-The majority of women who end up incarcerated did not learn God’s truths in childhood.
+The majority of inmates who end up incarcerated did not learn God’s truths in childhood.
 We work with our students strengths and encourage them towards God’s intended path.
-The goal is to help them become healthier, happier, more productive people by dissolving self-imposed obstacles, limitations, and destructive life-style choices.
+The goal is to help them become healthier, happier, more productive individuals by dissolving self-imposed obstacles, limitations, and destructive life-style choices.
 Often, the answer to one’s future is in their past.
 If someone is suffering from past or present hurts, our programs can help the healing process.
 This program puts them on the path to life transformation with healing hope.